 Prevention and intervention have been historically conceived to address the self-defeating behavior that our youth is experiencing.
 Anti-drug campaigns, motivational speakers, group support, mentorship, and family counseling services have been utilized repeatedly; all with limited success.

 Students Step Up

 Students in our school district asked for more.
-Too many friends were dying.
+Too many friends were depressed, struggling, anxious, angry and hopeless.
 They voiced a need for groups that were more effective and more meaningful, while providing a pattern for positive living.
-Several of the students, who had attended AA meetings with friends or family members, wanted to try a 12 step program at school.
-They admired the commitment that they witnessed in this program; however, they wanted to create their own format, one that would be more relative to teens.
-Therefore, the students edited the program to fit the needs of this generation.
+Several of the students, who had read about “The 12 Steps” felt that they would be an excellent choice for a plan of action for healing no matter what the challenge.
+They wanted to create an action plan that would give teens a voice while addressing those concerns most relevant to them.

 The time is now.
 Meet with your school administration, youth support organizations, and legislative contacts to develop support for prevention programs for teens and young adults in your community.
-Where youth are faced with continuous challenges, where families are often struggling, and where teen lives are in constant jeopardy, MPOWRD meetings are an opportunity for this generation to witness its potential and to focus and commit to positive life decisions.
+Where youth are faced with continuous challenges, where families are often struggling, and where teen lives are in constant jeopardy, MPOWRD meetings are an opportunity for this generation to witness individual potential with a focus to commit to positive life decisions.

 Teens discovered the need for SEL (Social Emotional Learning) over ten years ago.
 Today MPOWRD can support any and all culturally diverse communities.